uhlig-it/shop-alarm/README.markdown

 # TODO

+* Keyboard looses connection; perhaps it helps to connect after Enter and not at startup
+* Implement more of the code in terms of the router
 * Use MAC address as client ID (there shall be only one keyboard; the last one connecting wins)
 * Tests?
 * Can we [blink the LED](https://hewner.github.io/2006/08/21/evdev-for-ruby-with-morse-code/)?